 What’s great about careers in civil engineering?

-Because civil engineers are involved with so many different types of projects, we have opportunities to spend time on project sites or in an office setting, and the ability to customize a career path that aligns with personal interests.
-We have opportunities for career growth through professional licensure, pursuing graduate degrees, specialized technical training and certification programs, and management.
-In part due to aging infrastructure, civil engineers are in high demand with employment opportunities projected to grow by 11 percent between 2016 and 2026 (Bureau of Labor Statistics, 2019).
-Competitive salary and diverse job opportunities make civil engineering graduates highly sought after and lead to high job satisfaction rates.
+Because civil engineers are involved with so many different types of projects, we have opportunities to spend time on project sites or in an office setting and the ability to customize a career path that aligns with personal interests.
+In addition, we have career growth opportunities through professional licensure, pursuing graduate degrees, and specialized technical training and certification programs.
+In part due to aging infrastructure, civil engineers are in high demand, with employment opportunities projected to grow by 4 percent between 2019 and 2029 (Bureau of Labor Statistics, 2021).
+Competitive salaries and diverse job opportunities make civil engineering graduates highly sought after and lead to high job satisfaction rates.

 What makes the King’s Civil Engineering program different?